Ericsson/dataplanebook/_sources/intro.rst.txt

 multiple network functions.

-The network function may carry its own operating system kernel, to be deployed in a Virtual Machine (VM), in which it's said to be a Virtulized Network Function (VNF).
+The network function may carry its own operating system kernel, to be deployed in a Virtual Machine (VM), in which case it's referred to as a Virtualized Network Function (VNF).

 In case the data plane application and the supporting components are deployed in a container, the package will contain only the user space